MarcoSteinke/MovingPoint-Lightweight-Java-2D-Game-Engine/README.md

 + refactor method and variable names
 + Capsule components such as UserInput in their own modules
 + MovingPointStarter as Class which starts the Engine
-+ net.bestofcode.MovingPoint.annotations.Refactor net.bestofcode.MovingPoint.GameObjectQuery and impllement it as Heap Data Structure with LRU Order
++ net.bestofcode.MovingPoint.annotations.Refactor net.bestofcode.MovingPoint.logic.GameObjectQuery and impllement it as Heap Data Structure with LRU Order
 + @net.bestofcode.MovingPoint.annotations.Player Annotation, if the annotation is set, the object with the annotation will be used and drawn instead of the net.bestofcode.MovingPoint.MovingPointGameEngine object.
 Otherwise the net.bestofcode.MovingPoint.MovingPointGameEngine will be drawn.